morotsman/functional_programming_scala/README.md

 Random scala stuff

-game_of_life hase moved to: https://github.com/morotsman/game_of_life
+game_of_life has moved to: https://github.com/morotsman/game_of_life